-Unknown calls can be extremely annoying, especially if they happen during important moments or when you’re already busy.
+Unknown calls can be extremely annoying, especially during important moments or when you’re already busy.
 But beyond the annoyance factor, there are some very good reasons you should avoid answering unknown calls.

 For starters, you have no idea who is on the other end of the line.
 It could be a telemarketer, a scammer, or even someone with malicious intent.
-And even if the person on the other end is harmless, you cannot know that for sure.
+And even if the person on the other end is harmless, you cannot know that.